Victims of domestic violence may be protected from eviction.

 Can my landlord evict me because of something the abuser did?

-If a tenant allowed someone in his/her home, and the person did something that was a “substantial violation” of the rental agreement, the landlord can usually evict the tenant after giving a three-day notice about this violation.1 Read What is a “substantial violation” of the rental agreement? to understand what counts as a “substantial violation.”
-However, if you’re a victim of domestic violence, and the person who committed a substantial violation is the abuser, you have a defense against eviction.
+If you are a tenant and allow someone into your rented home, and this person does something that is a “substantial violation” of your rental agreement, the landlord may be able to evict you after giving a three-day notice about this violation.1 However, if you’re a victim of domestic violence, and the person who committed a substantial violation is the abuser, you have a defense against eviction.

 If you have a temporary or extended domestic violence protection order, the judge cannot order your eviction based on the abuser’s actions in the rental home.
 You may have the protection order because of what the abuser did, which was a substantial violation of the lease, or because of past abuse.2